 Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impaci Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
-No farmland or agricultural activity exists on or in the vicini one developed parcel and two partially vacant parcels. development of agricultural land and is located within an understand for Prime Farmland of Statewide Importance, Los Astronomotor Conservation and Candidates for listing as Prime Farmland, Unique Farmland, the Project Site has not been mapped pursuant to the of the California Resources Agency.
-Therefore, no impact to The Propos arban setting ngeles Coun Service (NRo and, or Farr he Farmland ed Project do g.
-According to ty, which was CS), the soils a nland of State Mapping and oes not incled the Soil Caprepared by the Project wide Import Monitoring 1 ude the andidate the U.S. Site are ance.
-In b) Conflict with existing zoning for agricultural use, with a designated Agricultural Resource Area, or with a Williamson Act contract?
+No farmland or agricultural activity exists on or in the vicini one developed parcel and two partially vacant parcels. development of agricultural land and is located within an understand for Prime Farmland of Statewide Importance, Los A Department of Agriculture Natural Resources Conservation not candidates for listing as Prime Farmland, Unique Farmlandition, the Project Site has not been mapped pursuant to the California Resources Agency.
+Therefore, no impact to The Propos arban setting ngeles Coun Service (NR and, or Farr he Farmland ed Project do g.
+According to ty, which was CS), the soils a nland of State Mapping and oes not inclot the Soil Caprepared by at the Project wide Import Monitoring 1 ude the andidate the U.S Site are ance.
+Ir b) Conflict with existing zoning for agricultural use, with a designated Agricultural Resource Area, or with a Williamson Act contract?

-The Project Site is not located in an Agricultural Resource Area (ARA).
-The Project Site is currently developed on one parcel and partially vacant on two parcels with no existing agricultural uses.
+The Project Site is not located in an Agricultural Resource Area (ARA).10 The Project Site is currently developed on one parcel and partially vacant on two parcels with no existing agricultural uses.
 The Project Site is zoned R-1 (Single-Family Residence) and the Applicant is proposing a zone change to R-3 (Limited Density Multiple Residence) to accommodate the Proposed Project.
 Neither the current zoning nor the proposed zoning is intended to provide for agricultural use.
-In addition, no Williamson Act Contracts are in effect for the Project Site.
-There would be no expected impacts to existing zoning for agricultural use or a Williamson Act Contract resulting from the Proposed Project.
+In addition, no Williamson Act Contracts are in effect for the Project Site.11 There would be no expected impacts to existing zoning for agricultural use or a Williamson Act Contract resulting from the Proposed Project.
 Therefore, no impact would occur.